Where does WPForms data go

 Choosing the Right WPForms Version

 You can get an unlimited free trial of WPForms: WPForms Lite.
+You can get entries via email totally free.

+As a reminder, we recommend that you use WPForms Lite with either the free or Pro version of WP Mail SMTP.
 If your needs are simple and focused on simple backups of form entries, WPForms Lite, coupled with WP Mail SMTP and Lite Connect, is a great choice.

-On the other hand, if you require a robust, full-fledged form solution with diverse data handling options, WPForms Pro might be your best bet.
+So if you require a robust, full-fledged form solution with diverse data handling options, WPForms Pro might be your best bet.

 Upgrade to WPForms Pro plan